-Tables have been used for centuries in many industries, including media, research, education, data analysis and communication.
+Tables can be used in a variety of industries, including media, research, education, data analysis, and communication.

 Data visualization expert Stephen Few suggests you use tables in the following scenarios: